gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 These features were built for the future digital library [Manioc] of the Université des Antilles and Université de la Guyane, currently managed with [Greenstone].
-Some other ones were built for the future digital library [Le Menestrel].
+Some other ones were built for the future digital library [Le Menestrel] and for the institutional repository of student works [Dante] of the [Université de Toulouse Jean-Jaurès].

 [Advanced Resource Template]: https://gitlab.com/Daniel-KM/Omeka-S-module-AdvancedResourceTemplate